-The mediators tailor their services to your needs.
-If you and your spouse would like to use mediation but indeed cannot negotiate face-to-face, we have strategies to handle such situations.
+The mediator tailors her services to your needs.
+If you and your spouse would like to use mediation but indeed cannot negotiate face-to-face, the mediator may have strategies to handle such situations.

 Mediation is a full disclosure process.
-Parties agree to fully disclose all financial information, validated by supporting documents such as income tax returns, bank statements, credit card bills, etc. Pensions and business interest can be valuated.
+However, a mediator has no authority to compel a party to tell the truth.
+Parties voluntarily agree to fully disclose all financial information, validated by supporting documents such as income tax returns, bank statements, credit card bills, etc. Pensions and business interest can be valuated.
 Appraisals can be obtained for real estate holdings.
 As information is assembled, both of you will have a clear picture of your assets and liabilities, which will enable you to negotiate a fair division of marital property and debts.

 Parents know their children best.
 They also know their own strengths as parents.
 They, therefore, are in the best position to make decisions regarding the care and support of their children.
-The mediators at Hudson Valley Divorce Mediation will guide you in making all child-related decisions.
+Mediator Ide at Hudson Valley Divorce Mediation will guide you in making all child-related decisions.

-The mediators at Hudson Valley Divorce Mediation can provide information on mental health professionals, financial counseling services, consulting attorneys, and other outside experts, if you need them.
+The mediator Ide at Hudson Valley Divorce Mediation can provide information on mental health professionals, financial counseling services, consulting attorneys, and other outside experts, if you need them.
 Also available to our clients are books and resources on helping parents and children cope with divorce and separation.

-Yes, the mediators at Hudson Valley Divorce Mediation can help you draw up interim agreements to cover current issues while you work towards full settlement.
-We can write interim agreements on any issue of concern to you.
-For example, we can prepare a “move out” agreements to allow one spouse to move out of the marital home or a parent to relocate without fear that he or she has given up any of his or her marital or parental rights.
+Yes, mediator Ide at Hudson Valley Divorce Mediation can help you draw up interim agreements to cover current issues while you work towards full settlement.
+She can write interim agreements on any issue of concern to you.
+For example, she can prepare a “move out” agreements to allow one spouse to move out of the marital home or a parent to relocate without fear that he or she has given up any of his or her marital or parental rights.